Sumcheck-based delegation of quantum computing to rational server: Introduction

-There are four conditions that should be satisfied by practical rational delegated quantum computing protocols: \begin{itemize} \item[1.]
+{\red Three} conditions should be satisfied {\red by} rational delegated quantum computing protocols: \begin{itemize} \item[1.]
 The reward is upper-bounded by a constant. \item[2.]
-The reward is always non-negative if the {\sf BQP} server takes an optimal strategy that maximizes the expected value of the reward\footnote{More precisely, the server takes an optimal strategy that can be realized in quantum polynomial time because we assume that the computational power of the server is bounded by {\sf BQP}.
-Through this paper, the server's optimization is limited to one that can be performed in quantum polynomial time unless explicitly noted.}. \item[3.]
-The maximum of the expected value of the reward is lower-bounded by a constant. \item[4.]
-The reward gap~\cite{GHRV14} is larger than a constant (or at least larger than the inverse of a polynomial).
-Here, simply speaking, the reward gap is a minimum loss on the expected value of the server's reward incurred by the server's behavior that makes the client accept an incorrect answer.
-Note that such server's malicious behavior may require the computational power beyond {\sf BQP}, while we limit the optimal strategy maximizing the expected value to one that can be realized in quantum polynomial time. \end{itemize} The first condition is natural because the client's budget is limited.
+The reward is always non-negative if the {\sf BQP} server takes an optimal strategy that maximizes its expected value\footnote{More precisely, the server takes an optimal strategy that can be executed in quantum polynomial time, because we assume that the computational power of the server is bounded by {\sf BQP}.
+Throughout this paper, the server's optimization is limited to one that can be performed in quantum polynomial time unless explicitly noted otherwise.}. \item[3.]
+The maximum of the expected value of the reward is lower-bounded by a constant, where the maximization is taken over {\red all the server's} strategies that can be realized in quantum polynomial time{\red.} \end{itemize} The first condition is natural because the client's budget is limited.
 The second condition is also natural because a negative reward means that the server pays the reward to the client.
-Indeed, in the original paper of the rational interactive proof systems~\cite{AM12}, reward is required to be non-negative and be upper-bounded by a constant.
+Indeed, the original paper on rational interactive proof systems~\cite{AM12} pointed out that the reward must be non-negative and upper-bounded by a constant.
 Furthermore, in Ref.~\cite{AM13}, the non-negativity of the reward (namely, ex-post individual rationality) is listed as one of crucial properties of reward functions.
-The third condition guarantees that the server can obtain at least a constant reward on the average if the server is rational.
-The fourth condition means that the reward gap should be sufficiently large to incentivize the server to take an optimal strategy that maximizes the expected value of the reward.
+The third condition guarantees that the server can obtain at least a constant reward on average if the server is rational.